coquer/criteria/readme.md

 ## Criteria

 Use this library to create agnostic query filters.
 This enables loose coupling between the business code and the underlying datasets.

-### Basic usage
+### Basic criteria creation

 Create a basic filter that will filter out any elements where the property a is not equal to 1: